 You can set the duration of inactivity that must elapse before the computer, monitor, or hard disk automatically enter standby mode.
-Windows 98 and Windows 2000 Professional use slightly different terminology as noted below.
 To set the duration, do the following:

 - 1. From the Windows desktop, click Start. - 2.
 Select Settings; then, click Control Panel. - 3.
-Double-click Power Management (Windows 98) or Power Options (Windows 2000 Professional).
-The Power Management or Power Options Properties window opens. - 4.
-From the Power Schemes tab, you can: - Select an existing power scheme with preset durations - Modify an existing power scheme by changing the preset durations - · Create a new power scheme with custom durations - 5.
+Double-click Power Options.
+The Power Options Properties window opens. - 4.
+From the Power Schemes tab, you can:

+- · Select an existing power scheme with preset durations - · Modify an existing power scheme by changing the preset durations - · Create a new power scheme with custom durations - 5.
 After making the changes, click OK.